Kimbuca/ship-animation/README.md

 # ship-animation

-small map and ship animation made with javascript
+Map and ship animation made with javascript and jQuery modal